mantidproject/mantid/docs/source/release/v6.3.0/muon.rst

 - The `alpha` values on grouping tab are now to six decimal places.
 - The numerical values in the `run info` box on the home tab are now rounded to either 4 significant figures or a whole number, whichever is more precise.
 - The results table now produces errors for log values (when they are available).
-- Changes have been made to improve the speed of Muon Analysis and Frequency Domain Analysis
+- Changes have been made to improve the speed of Muon Analysis and Frequency Domain Analysis.
+- On resizing priority is given to plotting.

 Bugfixes
 ########